Few things in life are free. However, Lancie's articles are, so why not start your money-saving journey with a good read?

 The first lecture of a unit is critically important.
 It's where you get to meet your class and potential team members.
-It's where you get to see your professor, and suss out what he or she's going to be like.
-It's where you learn how may assignments you'll be doing—and may even get one, if they have a sadistic bent, but more importantly it's where you're told what you'll need.
+It's where you get to see your professor and suss out what he or she's going to be like.
+It's where you learn how many assignments you'll be doing—and may even get one if they have a sadistic bent, but more importantly, it's where you're told what you'll need.

 Of the two textbooks I purchased, only one was mandatory, as in they did not give out lecture notes or sheets (and that was the one I regretted buying).
 Perhaps Australian universities are more easygoing about it, but 90% of my professors said outright that none of the books were necessary, despite the unit outline using the words "Mandatory" in tiny print preceding the title of some tome.

 Now, that isn't to say you won't use them, for homework or assignments.
 But you should be able to obtain these at your library, either in print or digital form.
 The latter was one of my small revelations—large publishers like Elsevier will actually have numerous textbooks available for subscription holders, and as a college student, it's likely that you are now one of them.